sammi-turner/Arcolinux-DWM-Rice/README.md

 kolourpaint
 ```

-3. I like to have a back-up desktop environment in case DWM breaks, so I would also install xfce4 at the terminal.
+3. I like to have a back-up desktop environment in case DWM breaks, so I would also add these packages.

 ```
+xfce4
-sudo pacman -S xfce4 xfce4-goodies
+xfce4-goodies
 ```

 4. Change the default shell to zsh with